Ken Duncan (American football): College career

 After high school, Duncan enrolled at Ventura College in 1964, playing for the school's football and basketball teams.
 A wide receiver in football, he was named All-Western States Conference (WSC) in 1964 and repeated in 1965 after setting a school record with 56 receptions.
 He helped the 1965 football team win the WSC title and served as team captain with the basketball team.
 Duncan transferred to the University of Tulsa in 1966 but did not have enough college credits and was thus ineligible to play for the Tulsa Golden Hurricane football team.
 He redshirted for the 1966 season.
-In 1967, Duncan was drafted into the United States Army to serve in the Vietnam War.
+In 1967, Duncan was selected into the United States Army to serve in the Vietnam War.
 He was stationed at Nha Trang and served in the United States Army Signal Corps until returning to the U.S. in October 1968.

 Duncan returned to the University of Tulsa in 1969 and became the football team's starting punter, while also playing split end.
 During the season, he caught 31 passes for 378 yards and three touchdowns while also being a top punter, recording an 87-yard punt that was both the longest nationally that year and a school record.
 In 1970, he caught nine passes for 152 yards and averaged 41 yards per punt to rank among the top punters nationally.
 He was named an All-American by The Sporting News for his performance and also served as Tulsa's co-team captain for the 1970 season.
 Duncan was the Missouri Valley Conference (MVC) punting leader in both his seasons playing with Tulsa.
 He also had four rush attempts on fake punts at Tulsa, with the Tulsa World noting that "you just never know what he's going to do when he drops back to punt a football".